rohan843/cybersecurity-notes/README.md

    4. Identify compliance regulations the organization needs to adhere to.
    5. Provide recommendations for improving the organization's security posture.

 > [This](./Audit%20Scope%20and%20Goals%20Example.pdf) document presents a sample outline of an organization's security audit.
+And [this](./Sample%20Audit.pdf) document presents a sample of an audit.